 When the licensee notifies the NRC that an ITAAC is complete, they will also identify the bases for the ITAAC completion.
 NRC reviews of the licensee’s ITAAC closure notification, as well as any NRC inspection history for that ITAAC, will determine if the licensee’s ITAAC closure notification and its associated bases are satisfactory.

 06.03 Implementation.
-The inspection program is intended to provide the framework for managing the inspection effort. ow often each inspection procedure should be performed during the construction period, and when each inspection procedure occurrence should be performed will be determined during development of the site-specific inspection plan.
+The inspection program is intended to provide the framework for managing the inspection effort.
+How often each inspection procedure should be performed during the construction period, and when each inspection procedure occurrence should be performed will be determined during development and periodic update of the site-specific inspection plan.

 Inspectors are encouraged to pursue any safety or risk significant concern.
 However, inspectors must identify the inspection procedure used to perform inspection activities and to accurately record this information and the inspection results, so they can be incorporated into CIPIMS.

 Regional managers responsible for the construction inspection program shall periodically review inspection results to monitor progress on the inspection plan.
+Changes to the inspection plan, discussed in Section 05.03b, should be considered during periodic assessment of licensee performance per IMC 2505.

+The primary objectives of the construction inspection program are: (1) to prevent a significant construction flaw from going undetected and (2) to provide a sufficient basis to support the staff’s determination that the licensee performed the inspections, tests, and analyses and met the acceptance criteria.

-Changes to the inspection plan discussed in staff should discuss the use of the following inspection alternatives with their inspection team leader, branch chief, or senior resident inspector.
+The staff shall implement an ITAAC inspection approach primarily based on observing ITAAC-related construction activities as they are performed in-situ.
+However, due to the nature and the fluidity of construction schedules, the staff must remain flexible in how and when it conducts ITAAC inspections.
+To maximize effective use of inspection resources, staff should discuss the use of the following inspection alternatives with their inspection team leader, branch chief, or senior resident inspector.

 ITAAC bundling: One tool useful in providing greater inspection flexibility is ITAAC bundling.
 ITAAC bundling is the process by which ITAAC with similar design commitments or inspections, tests, and analyses, are grouped together under one or more inspection plans to reduce the overall inspection effort including the number of inspections and inspection samples necessary to verify with reasonable assurance that the licensee has performed the inspections, tests, and analyses and met the acceptance criteria for all ITAAC within that bundle.